solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 MySQL offers a [Docker image] to operate MySQL in customized and containerized applications.
-A container-based MySQL instance can persist data to the hosting environment via the container runtime which will allow for high-availability across container instances and environments.
+A container-based MySQL instance can persist data to the hosting environment via the container runtime which will allow for high availability across container instances and environments.

 **Pros**